Our Team

 Program Planner Analyst

 Ms. Vistocci joins COMIT with over 15 years of experience spanning field-based ecology, education, and business administration and management.
-She has participated in wildlife research studies with the University of Montana, the Missouri Department of Conservation, and the NSF-funded National Ecological Observatory Network (NEON) in Florida and Georgia, served as an educator in various capacities in NYC, Seattle, and Telluride and has been an interpretive naturalist on Little St. Simons Island, Georgia and in San Luis de Monteverde, Costa Rica.
+She has participated in wildlife research studies with the University of Montana, the Missouri Department of Conservation, and the NSF-funded National Ecological Observatory Network (NEON) in Florida and Georgia, served as an educator in NYC, Seattle, and Telluride, and has been an interpretive naturalist on Little St. Simons Island, Georgia and in San Luis de Monteverde, Costa Rica.
 Ms. Vistocci owned and operated a small business during her time in Colorado and comes to COMIT and the College of Marine Science most recently via USF’s College of Education.
+She is also currently pursuing an MPA at the School of Public Affairs at USF.

 Haibo Xu, PhD